Scott McManus

-Playing career
+Career

 Prestwich Heys

 McManus was on the books at Manchester United as an apprentice for four or five years but was not handed a contract and left the club at the age of 15.
 After leaving United, he played for his local side Prestwich Heys notching up over 60 appearances.

 Curzon Ashton

 In the summer of 2008 he was picked up by Curzon Ashton.
 In a pre-season friendly against Nottingham Forest he impressed the opposition enough to receive a trial and during that time was spotted by Crewe Alexandra scout Steve Holland.

 Crewe Alexandra

 When offered contracts by both Forest and Crewe, he elected to sign on at Gresty Road.

 He spent most of the 2008–09 season playing for the reserve side, but made his debut under new manager Gudjon Thordarson towards the end of the season.
 He scored his first goal for Crewe in their 4–3 away defeat at Stockport County.